 Tomas J. Lares is the Founder/Executive Director of Florida Abolitionist, Inc. and the Co-founder/Chairman of the Greater Orlando Human Trafficking Task Force, Inc.

-Lares has over 25 years of human services experience at the local, state and national level, managing and starting non-profit and public advocacy initiatives.
-In 2004 Lares became aware of the crime of human trafficking.
-In 2005 he was instrumental in facilitating the first human trafficking seminar in Brevard County, FL. where over 100+ individuals and organizations attended.
-An outcome of this seminar was the formation of the East Coast Human Trafficking Task Force, Inc. (Formerly the Space Coast Rescue & Restore Coalition).
+Lares has over 27 years of human services experience at the local, state and national level, managing and starting nonprofit and public advocacy initiatives.
+In 2004, Lares became aware of the crime of human trafficking.
+In 2005, he was instrumental in facilitating the first human trafficking seminar in Brevard County, FL where over 100 individuals and organizations attended.

 In 2007, Lares co-founded the Orlando Rescue and Restore Coalition to network key stakeholders in the Greater Orlando region.
 In 2009, Lares initiated a newly formed non-profit called Florida Abolitionist, Inc. as an anti-human trafficking organization that rebuilds victims lives and prevents the crime from continuing.